khatiwadaprajwal/DKP-ecommerce-store/README.md

   - Multer for file uploads
   - Nodemailer for email functionality
   - PayPal integration
+  - Khalti integration
+ - Authentication with access and refresh token
+  -Redis for caching product list
   - CORS enabled
   - Node-cron for scheduled tasks
   - Environment variable management with dotenv